paulosjd/aurnapi/readme.md

-Source code for the JSON API available at air-aware.com.
-It was  built using the Flask framework and the flask-SQLAlchemy extension.
-The API provides hourly-updated air quality data for 123 sites from the UK's automatic monitoring network.
+An API for air quality data created for air-aware.com.
+The project was built using the Flask framework for Python, along with the flask-SQLAlchemy extension.

-Modules within the 'data' directory enable a database to be constructed and populated.
-The data is collected by parsing a webpage which is updated with recent air quality measurements on an hourly basis.
-Running update_db() should be carried out shortly before the hour rather than after, e.g. 14:55 rather than 15:05
+Modules in app/data create and populate a database using data obtained by parsing a webpage.
+This page is updated with air quality measurements on an hourly basis for the UK's automatic monitoring network, which contains over 120 sites.

-Commands to scrape and insert data can be run manually but ideally should be setup to run automatically on a server.
-In order to run them in the Python interpreter, the application factory needs to be imported and then the application context pushed by running:

-from app import create_app()

-create_app().app_context().push()

-Run.py can be executed as a python file on a local machine, allowing the database specified in config.py to be queried through entering certain endpoints.
-The endpoints include list of sites and their site code with which to search by, as welll as information relating to the various monitoring sites.
-Endpoints for air quality data return data which is filtered data according to the specified pollutant and monitoring site, as well as optional start and end dates.
+The API allows access to air quality data in JSON format through endpoints including the following (detailed within app.views):

+Site poll, site
+/uri/<poll>....
+                /<start_date>
+		/ ............/<end_date>
+Optional start and end dates can be specified.

+Pollutant data of interest along with the individual monitoring sites must be specied.
+The pollutant names and monitoring site codes are avaiable at:
+/uri/site-list
+/uri/pollutants  codes e.g. 'no2' which refer to the pollutant name and measurement unit e.g. 'nitrogen dioxide, ppm'

+'ozone': 'ozone, ppm', ',  'no2': 'nitrogen dioxide, ppm', 'pm10    NEED TO MAKE!!

 Install
 -------